mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-1.md

 ## Writing NPM scripts

 Now it’s time to write some scripts to run our project.
-As previously mentioned, we’re going to write these in the “scripts” section of our _package.json_.
+We’re going to write these in the “scripts” section of our _package.json_.

 ### Sass to CSS